How to Recover from a Significant Trading Loss

 Create a Trading Plan or Go Back and Revise Your Trading Plan

-If you have started trading the financial markets without having a plan in place then you should start to create a trading strategy which is suited to you.
 Read our guide on how to create a trading plan here.
 By noting where your trade could have gone wrong, you can go back to your trading plan and readjust accordingly.
 Waiting for the next trading opportunity is good but you will also want to try and reverse your trade if you can.
 This is so you have the chance to make up for the original trading loss as well as trying to make a profit.

 Practise First Before Trading

 After you’ve faced a trading loss, your confidence might have suffered.
 As a result, you could be nervous to start trading the financial markets again.
 If this is the case, it might be a good idea to go back to basics with a demo account.
 Demo accounts are a great way to familiarise yourself with the trading platform as live price charts are integrated into the demo.
 So you can trade risk-free and practise opening positions on various asset classes.
-You won’t face any pressure beforehand as you aren’t putting any capital into a demo account, it is based on virtual funds.
+You won’t face any pressure beforehand as you aren’t putting any capital into a demo account.
+It is instead based on virtual funds.
 To apply for an Eightcap Demo Account click here.

 Keep your emotions in check

-When you are preparing to open positions again, make sure that you are making decisions that aren’t influenced by previous emotions you encountered when you faced a trading loss.
 Your trading decisions should be informed, and not based on trading bias or the determination to win your loss back.
 To learn more about the emotions behind trading the financial markets read our guide on trading psychology.

 After Losing Start Small

-To summarise everything in this article, if you have faced a large loss while trading then you should take a step back in order to analyse past trades.
 You should create a stronger trading plan, ready for when the market opportunity presents itself.